kitsec-labs/kitsec-core/README.md

 - **Raid**: A modular tool to help you test your web applications.
 - **Portscan**: A tool to help you scan ports.
 - **Inject**: A modular tool to help you test your web applications against SQL injection attacks.
-- **cidr**: A tool that prompts you for company name, resolves its IP address and returns the CIDR range from its RDAP record.
+- **cidr**: A tool that  resolves a company's IP address and returns the CIDR range from its RDAP record.
-- **cve**: A tool that queries the CVE data for a specific product name (company name) from NIST's National Vulnerability Database (NVD) and returns it in a table format with columns for CVE ID, CWE, severity, and summary.
+- **cve**: A tool that queries the CVE data for a specific product name (company name) from NIST's National Vulnerability Database (NVD) and returns its CVE ID, CWE, severity, and summary.

 ### 🛣️ Roadmap